true true true true true Skip to Content

 Ed Thomas Award

 Those that are successful in coaching young students in the world of athletics have a special gift of shaping and changing the lives of those they come in contact with.
 The late and great Ed Thomas, whom this award was named after, had a great impact on his athletes.
 He passionately believed that his job as a coach was not to prepare kids to be college athletes, but to make their involvement in football or other sports a learning experience.
+Faith, family, and excellence is what Thomas believed in and those core values are also present in the recipients of the Ed Thomas Award.

 Lifetime Statesman Award